strapdata/elassandra/docs/elassandra/source/operations.rst

 * org/elassandra/index/ExtendedElasticSecondaryIndex$DummySecondaryIndex.class
 * org/elassandra/index/ExtendedElasticSecondaryIndex.class

-You can move back to standard Cassandra by restarting on cassandra binaries or just start Cassandra from your Elassandra installation:
+You can move back to standard Cassandra by restarting Cassandra binaries or just starting Cassandra from your Elassandra installation:

-* For tarball installation, run bin/cassandra (don't use the *-e* flag to enable elasticsearch)
+* For tarball installation, run bin/cassandra (don't use the *-e* flag to enable Elasticsearch)
 * For APT installation, set CASSANDRA_DAEMON in /etc/default/cassandra
 * For RPM installation, set CASSANDRA_DAEMON in /etc/sysconfig/cassandra

-Cassandra automatically build new secondary indices with one thread.
-If you want to rebuild faster, stop the on-going rebuild on each nodes and restart it with the desired number of threads.
+Cassandra automatically builds new secondary indices with one thread.
+If you want to rebuild faster, stop the on-going rebuild on each node and restart it with the desired number of threads.

 Migrating from Elasticsearch to Elassandra
 ------------------------------------------

-Because of data distribution and because Elassandra store the _source document in Cassandra SSTablen, restoring an Elasticsearch snapshot won't work.
+Because of data distribution and because Elassandra stores the _source document in Cassandra SSTables, restoring an Elasticsearch snapshot won't work.
 In order to import data from an existing Elasticsearch cluster to Elassandra, you can use the `logstash elasticsearch input plugin <https://www.elastic.co/guide/en/logstash/5.5/plugins-inputs-elasticsearch.html>`_ and the `cassandra output plugin <https://github.com/PerimeterX/logstash-output-cassandra>`_.

-How to change the elassandra cluster name
+How to change the Elassandra cluster name
 _________________________________________

-Because the cluster name is a part of the Elasticsearch directory structure, managing snapshots with shell scripts could be a nightmare when cluster name contains space caracters.
+Because the cluster name is part of the Elasticsearch directory structure, managing snapshots with shell scripts could be a nightmare when the cluster name contains space caracters.
-Therfore, it is recommanded to avoid space caraters in your elassandra cluster name.
+Therefore, it is recommended to avoid space characters in your Elassandra cluster name.

 On all nodes: